 One great way you could minimize your business expenses is to buy inventories in bulk.
 This strategy will help you save on the price of stock and expenses incurred.
 You will also further minimize transportation-related costs too, as you will not be going back and forth of your business as often as you would do if you buy in a retail environment.

 If you see a relatively small difference between your net revenue and total expenses, you may want to take a look at your company’s budget.
 Increasing sales alongside cutting costs can help you increase your profitability ratios.

 This, in turn, can help you grow your business over time.
 Excess expenditures can spell the difference between a second location and struggling to get by.
 A practice known as “cooking the books” is another business no-no.

 If you’re intentionally forecasting much higher profits than expected, you could be on the hook for fraud.
 For publicly traded companies, this can even spell jail time for the people responsible.
-One of the most famous examples of this might be the Enron fiasco.
+One of the most famous examples of this might be.
 By projecting false numbers, Enron executives were able to mislead many of their shareholders intentionally.

 If you’re a small business, it’s unlikely that your business is concerned with this issue.
 You aren’t likely a major publicly traded company…yet.
 However, let it serve as a warning to you.
 Accounting issues can cause significant problems down the road for you and your business.
 Be sure to forecast your net profits properly, so your business can have a long and healthy future.

 If you’d like to learn more about some of the tips and tricks you’ll need to know about your business; you’ve come to the right place.
 You’re looking to grow your business or determine the difference between net and gross revenue, and we’ve got your back.